Richard Howell

-Richard Howell (October 25, 1754 – April 28, 1802) was the third governor of New Jersey from 1794 to 1801.
+Richard Howell (October 25, 1754 – April 28, 1802) was the third governor of New Jersey from 1793 to 1801.

 Early life and military career

-Howell was born in Newark in the Colony of Delaware.
+Howell was born in Newark, in the Colony of Delaware, and was a descendant of a Virginian old colonist family.
 He was a lawyer and soldier of the early United States Army.
 He served as captain and later major of the 2nd New Jersey Regiment from 1775 to 1779.
 Richard was a twin, his twin brother was Lewis Howell.
 Lewis was a physician for the 2nd New Jersey Regiment and died during the Revolutionary War.

 Politics

 At the conclusion of the Revolutionary War, Howell was admitted as an original member of The Society of the Cincinnati in the state of New Jersey.

 Richard was offered the role of judge advocate of the army, but turned down the appointment to practice law.
 He was clerk of the New Jersey Supreme Court from 1778 to June 3, 1793.
 He succeeded Thomas Henderson as Governor and served until 1801.
 Replaced as Governor by Joseph Bloomfield, Howell died the following year.
 He was the grandfather of Varina Howell, the second wife of Confederate President Jefferson Davis.